CSA-OCP-GER/aad-identity-for-developers/challenge-9-oauth2-on-behalf-of-flow.md

 ## Here is what you learn
 - Create a REST API that is protected by Azure AD
 - Create an Azure AD application for your REST API
+- Create static permissions for your REST Api during application registration
 - Gain consent for the middle-tier application
 - Integrate authorization in Swagger for your API
 - Use the OAuth2 auth code grant to acquire an access token from a client to call your REST API